-The Greater Nebraska Workforce Investment Board has established priority to at-risk youth.
-The Greater Nebraska Workforce Investment Board eligibility criteria state that at least 95% percent of youth enrolled in services must be recipients of public assistance or meet low income standards as established by the state and face at least one of the following barriers:
+The Greater Nebraska Workforce Development Board has established priority to at-risk youth.
+The Greater Nebraska Workforce Development Board eligibility criteria state that at least 95% percent of youth enrolled in services must be recipients of public assistance or meet low income standards as established by the state and face at least one of the following barriers:

 - Basic skills deficient

-- School dropout
+- English language learner

-- Homeless, runaway or foster child
+- Homeless, runaway, or in foster care or has aged out of the foster care system

 - Pregnant or parenting

-- Offender
+- An offender

+- A youth who is an individual with a disability

 - Requires additional assistance to complete an educational program or to secure and hold employment

-A 5% non-priority window is established for individuals who do not meet the low income standard but do face at least one serious barrier to employment (see definition of serious barrier to employment below).
+A 5% non-priority window is established for youth participants served in a local area who do not meet the income requirements, provided they are a "covered individual".(see definition of covered individual below).
 Youths that meet the low income criteria and have multiple serious barriers to employment will receive priority over youths who meet the low income criteria and only have one serious barrier to employment.

-In addition, the Greater Nebraska Workforce Investment Board has indicated that at least 50% of all youth funds shall be expended on out of school youth.
-The reasoning behind this decision is that out of school youth do not have the same access to resources as do in school youth therefore the Greater Nebraska Workforce Investment Board embraces the Employment and Training Administration's New Strategic Vision for the Delivery of Youth Services under the Workforce Investment Act (WIA) and therefore will give priority to serving out-of-school youth who are high school drop outs, runaway and homeless youth, youth in foster care, court involved youth, children of incarcerated parents and migrant youth.
-Lastly, the Greater Nebraska Workforce Investment Board has established that the same ranking priority provisions that apply to Adult veteran participants also apply to Youth veteran participants.
+In addition, the Greater Nebraska Workforce Development Board has indicated that at least 75% of all youth funds shall be expended on out of school youth.
+The reasoning behind this decision is that out of school youth do not have the same access to resources as do in school youth therefore the Greater Nebraska Workforce Development Board embraces the Employment and Training Administration's New Strategic Vision for the Delivery of Youth Services under the Workforce Innovation and Opportunity Act (WIOA) and therefore will give priority to serving out-of-school youth who are high school drop outs, runaway and homeless youth, youth in foster care, court involved youth, youth with disabilities, youth who are pregnant or parenting, children of incarcerated parents and migrant youth.
+Lastly, the Greater Nebraska Workforce Development Board has established that the same ranking priority provisions that apply to Adult veteran participants also apply to Youth veteran participants.

-Area youth who are not eligible for Title I WIA services will be referred to another partner agency.
+Area youth who are not eligible for Title I WIOA services will be referred to another partner agency.
 Referrals will be based upon what agencies and services are available in the One-Stop community and the individual needs of the youth.
 Services provided by a partner agency in the One Stop Center will be funded by the partner agency.
-The Onestop community consists of mandated, non-mandated and community partners and agencies.
+The One-stop community consists of mandated, non-mandated and community partners and agencies.